About The Pensions Advisory Service

 The Pensions Advisory Service (TPAS) is here to give people professional, independent and impartial help with their pensions.

-- Are you are a pensions professional?
+- Are you are a pension professional?

 - Do you want to put your specialist technical knowledge to use?

-- Do you relish the challenge of keeping up to date in a fast paced environment?
+- Do you relish the challenge of keeping up to date in a fast-paced environment?

 - Would you like to work in an environment that puts the customer first?

-Benefits of working at TPAS include working in a values based organisation committed to making a difference, starting with 26 days annual leave, an interest free season ticket loan and an opportunity to join a generous Civil Service Pension arrangement.
+Benefits of working at TPAS include working in a values-based organisation committed to making a difference, starting with 26 days annual leave, an interest-free season ticket loan and an opportunity to join a generous Civil Service Pension arrangement.